 How Does Rosemary Oil Work?

-For addressing body circulation, mental fatigue, pain relief, decongestion of the respiratory tract, and as a skin and hair care agent, you can use rosemary oil several ways, including in burners and vaporizers, blended massage oils or in the bath, creams, lotions, and shampoos.15 As a general guideline, I advise adding two to three drops of rosemary essential oil to your bath water.16 Honoring rosemary's role in culinary traditions, The Prudent Homemaker has a Rosemary Olive Oil Bread recipe that you can try.17
+To help address body circulation, mental fatigue, pain relief, decongestion of the respiratory tract, and as a skin and hair care agent, you can use rosemary oil several ways, including in burners and vaporizers, blended massage oils or in the bath, creams, lotions, and shampoos.15 As a general guideline, I advise adding two to three drops of rosemary essential oil to your bath water.16 Honoring rosemary's role in culinary traditions, The Prudent Homemaker has a Rosemary Olive Oil Bread recipe that you can try.17

 Is Rosemary Oil Safe?